Who is the Top Investor In PPL Corporation (PPL)?

 Sponsored

-The stock witnessed a -4.70% gain in the last 1 month and extending the period to 3 months gives it a -7.29%, and is 2.33% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.08% over the week and 2.24% over the month.
+The stock witnessed a -5.61% gain in the last 1 month and extending the period to 3 months gives it a -9.79%, and is -3.60% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.45% over the week and 2.30% over the month.

 PPL Corporation (PPL) Analyst Forecasts